LeonErasmusCh/monolith/README.md

 ### database

 - add env vars into a .env file as per .env.example.
-The database.config file had been set up.
+The config/database.js file had been set up.

 ```
 # Database configuration (postgresql)